itzjanani/L7-Informatics-Assignment/README.md

 pip freeze > requirements.txt
 ```

-## Application Features

-- Expense Logging: Input expense amount, category, and date.
-- Budget Management: Set and manage monthly budgets per category.
-- Monthly Reports: Summarize spending per category vs. budget.
-- Spending Alerts: Notify when spending exceeds budget limits.
-- Minimal UI: Clean and functional HTML interface.

-## Edge Case Handling

-- Validation for negative or zero expense amounts.
-- Error messages for missing or invalid form inputs.
-- Duplicate entries handled and aggregated correctly.
-- Alerts when spending goes over budget.
-- Graceful handling of 404 and other route errors.

-## Coding Standards

-- Adheres to Python's PEP8 standards.
-- Clean and modular Flask code.
-- Functions are named clearly with comments where needed.
-- Backend-focused with logically structured routes and validations.

-## Evaluation Notes

-- This is a public GitHub repository as required by the L7 Informatics assignment.
-- Evaluators can simply clone the repo and follow this README to run the app.
-- Focus has been placed on backend functionality and edge case handling.
-- Minimal time was spent on CSS and front-end design, as per instructions.
-- All key features and validations are documented above for easy scoring.

 ## Demo Walkthrough

 - Open the browser and go to `http://127.0.0.1:5000/` after running the app.